Month: September 2013

 I am now back in London, having had a fantastic time on Rathlin Island and having completed my placement.
 The whole experience has been unrivalled by anything I have ever experienced before.

 The final week at the RSPB Seabird Centre went smoothly, although there were very few breeding birds left to show people so late in the season.
 However, it was great to see so many people who were enthusiastic about coming to the centre to learn about the conservation of RSPB despite our lack of puffins and guillemots.
 We also had some extra excitement around the centre last Friday, when committee members involved in the Northern Irish parliament came to Rathlin Island and visited the Seabird Centre for a presentation about the proposed new marine bill, aiming to establish Marine Protected Areas and increase conservation efforts in coastal areas of NI, including Rathlin Island.
+It was interesting to see how practical work at reserves such as the RSPB Seabird Centre could be applied to national-level environmental decisions, and I was glad to help set up the event and speak to some of the comittee members.

 Greetings from sun-kissed Vauxhall!